KalinduWijekoon/io.netgarage/Level01.md

 Run this file using `./level01` command and you will be asked for a three digit passcode.
 Type some random three digit value and it will not work.
 ![](https://user-images.githubusercontent.com/37071700/75666141-542ad180-5c9b-11ea-9c98-a557c8ec4d26.PNG)

+To find the three digit key,
+Launch the program under gdb:

+    $ gdb level01